-DOTHAN - Troy University will celebrate its ties to the Wiregrass region with a number of special events during the annual Heritage Week celebration on the Dothan Campus April 15-19.
+DOTHAN - Troy University is celebrating its ties to the Wiregrass region with a number of special events during the annual Heritage Week celebration on the Dothan Campus this week.

 For more than 20 years the Dothan Campus has celebrated its history in the Wiregrass with the Heritage Week festivities, which include several free events that are open to the public.

 Activities during the 2013 Heritage Week will include:

 Monday, April 14

 The Troy University Community Band of Dothan will perform at 6 p.m. inside Sony Hall.
 Admission is free and open to the public.

 Tuesday, April 15